 There is universal recognition these oral infections are multifactorial, with specific bacteria residing in intraoral plaques as a necessary, but not sufficient cause of disease.
 Exactly how these plaque-dwelling microorganisms (Figure 2) cause oral diseases is not completely clear.
 How dental plaque and its resident microorganisms are viewed is dictated by the analytical tools used to study it.
-Consequently, this influences the strategies used to control and prevent dental diseases.3 During the past two decades newer scientific methods have changed the view of dental plaque so dental scientists now see it as a biofilm.4
+Consequently, this influences the strategies used to control and prevent dental diseases.3 During the past three decades newer scientific methods have changed the view of dental plaque so dental scientists now see it as a biofilm.4

 Your session is about to expire.
 Do you want to continue logged in?